Heath Miller

 Earl Heath Miller Jr. (born October 22, 1982) is an American former professional football player who was a tight end for the Pittsburgh Steelers of the National Football League (NFL) for 11 seasons from 2005 to 2015.
-Miller played college football for the Virginia Cavaliers, where he earned All-American honors and won the John Mackey Award.
-The Steelers selected him in the first round with the 30th overall pick of the 2005 NFL Draft.
+Miller played college football for the Virginia Cavaliers, earning unanimous All-American honors and winning the John Mackey Award.
+The Steelers selected him in the first round with the 30th overall pick of the 2005 NFL draft.

-Early years
+Early life

-Miller was born in Richlands, Virginia.
+Miller was born on October 22, 1982 in Richlands, Virginia.
 He attended Honaker High School and lived in Swords Creek, Virginia.
 He played quarterback for the Honaker Tigers high school football team, where he earned the Associated Press Player of the Year honor as a senior and was a two-time AP All-State selection.
 He also earned the All-Southwest Virginia first-team honors at quarterback and was a second-team all-state selection at defensive back, adding Region D Offensive Player of the Year accolades.
 He set several school records in passing and leading the team to its first state championship game his senior year, in which they lost to King William High School, 25–15.

 While attending high school, Miller also played first base for the baseball team where he earned the Black Diamond District first-team honors, and was an All-Region and All-State selection.
 He was also a forward on the basketball team where he earned the All-District and All-Region honors.